PanagiotisIatrou/VelociFlow/README.md

 This project serves as part of my BSc thesis in Computer Science.
 It is a CFD (Computational Fluid Dynamics) solver for the 2D incompressible Navier-Stokes equations.
 The solver is based on the SIMPLE algorithm for pressure-velocity coupling, solved in an orthogonal cartesian colocated grid.
-The simulation is written in C++, while the visualizations are written in Python.
+The simulation library is written in
+C++, while the visualizations are written in Python.

 ## Equations